-- 56. A positive de-challenge is considered evidence that a drug caused a particular effect, as is a positive re-challenge, the whole as appears more fully from a copy of the USFDA Guidance for Industry: Good Pharmacovigilance Practices and Pharmacoepidemiologic Assessment dated March 2005 and from a copy of the Federal Judicial Center's Reference Manual on Scientific Evidence Third Edition, dated 2011, produced herein en liasse as Exhibit R-33; - 57.
+- 56. A positive de-challenge is considered evidence that a drug caused a particular effect, as is a positive re-challenge, the whole as appears more fully from a copy of the US FDA Guidance for Industry: Good Pharmacovigilance Practices and Pharmacoepidemiologic Assessment dated March 2005 and from a copy of the Federal Judicial Center's Reference Manual on Scientific Evidence Third Edition, dated 2011, produced herein en liasse as Exhibit R-33; - 57.
 These studies serve to indicate the importance of informing both patients and healthcare professionals of these adverse side-effects so that they may make informed decisions regarding this medication.
 In addition, should the patient make an informed decision to take ABILIFY in spite of the serious risks, knowledge of these risks would have allowed them to, at the very least, know what was causing their pathological behaviours; - 58.
 The Respondents, in failing to advise doctors and patients of the increased risks associated with ABILIFY, effectively usurped their ability to make informed decisions regarding its use and removed their ability to limit and/or control the risk through engaging in precautionary monitoring measures; - 59.
 On November 19, 2009, the first adverse event was reported to Health Canada, whereby a 56-year-old female suffered palpitations while taking ABILIFY.
-Thereafter, 597 adverse events reported up until June 20, 2016, the whole as appears from a copy of Health Canada's adverse reaction reports, produced herein as Exhibit R-34; - 60.
-Of these adverse events reported, 10 included gambling, the first having been reported on August 25, 2014, the whole as appears more fully from a copy of Health Canada's list of adverse reaction reports and from a copy of the actual reports, produced herein en liasse as Exhibit R-35; - 61.
-In the United States, from May 1, 2009 to May 1, 2011, the US FDA received thousands of serious adverse event reports concerning ABILIFY (n=4599), including over two-thousand serious adverse drug experiences of which 193 involved children (0-16 years old), the whole as appears more fully from a copy of the slides from the US FDA "Pediatric Focused Safety Review: Abilify® (aripiprazole) to May 1, 2011" dated September 22, 2011, produced herein as Exhibit R-36; - 62.
-Since its introduction in the U.S. in November 2002 until mid-January 2016,184 case reports were identified indicating an association between the ABILIFY Products and impulse-control problems.
-The specific impulse-control problems reported include: pathological gambling (n=164); compulsive sexual behaviour (n=9); compulsive buying (n=4); compulsive eating (n=3); and multiple impulse-control problems (n=4).
+Thereafter, 995 adverse events have been reported up until November 30, 2018 (including this first report), the whole as appears from a copy of Health Canada's adverse reaction reports from January 1, 1965 to June 30, 2016, produced herein as Exhibit R-34 and from a copy of Health Canada's adverse reaction reports from June 30, 2016 to November 30, 2018, produced herein as Exhibit R-34B;